 Authoritative medical information for professionals and consumers.

-Streaming videos on American History, Arts, Biography, Business & Investing, Cultural Studies, Current Issues, Education, Health, North Carolina, Science, World History.
+An essential film studies database streaming videos on American History, Arts, Biography, Business & Investing, Cultural Studies, Current Issues, Education, Health, North Carolina, Science, World History.

 Nursing Assessment in Video is an online database that provides access to the assessment series of training videos from Medcom Trainex, provider of nursing education programs worldwide.
 Each title features leading industry experts providing hands-on demonstrations and step-by-step instructions in key assessment areas.
 All content was produced since 2012, so the collection delivers accurate, up-to-date information.